Nuclear War: A Scenario: Part III - The next 24 minutes

-Aboard the American Doomsday Plane, a grim discovery unfolds: the military aide carrying the Football is found dead, and there's no sign of the President.
-The Chairman of the Joint Chiefs of Staff is confirmed dead in the Pentagon strike.
-The Vice-Chairman wants the Secretary of Defense sworn in as acting President, while STRATCOM demands immediate authorization to counter the incoming second North Korean ICBM.
-Miraculously, the President survived the parachute jump despite being hit by the shockwave but suffers severe injuries including a fractured arm and a fractured leg.
-Stranded near Seneca Lake in Maryland with no communication, he depends entirely on quick reaction forces to locate him before he bleeds out, but they never do.
+Aboard the American Doomsday Plane, a grim discovery unfolds: the military aide carrying the Football is found dead, and there's no sign of the president.
+The chairman of the Joint Chiefs of Staff is confirmed dead in the Pentagon strike.
+The vice-chairman wants the secretary of defense sworn in as acting president, while STRATCOM demands immediate authorization to counter the incoming second North Korean ICBM.
+Miraculously, the president survived the parachute jump despite being hit by the shockwave but suffers severe injuries including a fractured arm and a fractured leg.
+Stranded near Little Seneca Lake in Maryland with no communication, he depends entirely on quick reaction forces to locate him before he bleeds out, but they never do.
 Thirty miles southeast, the Potomac is clogged with blinded animals that escaped the National Zoo and humans who jumped in out of despair.